filipernogueira/university-search-engine/README.md

 By default the 1st one is being used, however if you want to experience better performance you can choose the 2nd one.

-To change from the 1st option to the second, you just have to:
+To change from the 1st option to the 2nd, you just have to:

 -   `cd backend`;
 -   `python3 fill_csv_files.py`, to generate the csv files;